citp/privacy-policy-historical/d/da/dan/dana-farber.org.md

-> *The following text is extracted and transformed from the dana-farber.org privacy policy that was archived on 2010-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101229074224id_/http%3A//www.dana-farber.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dana-farber.org privacy policy that was archived on 2011-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111206070351id_/http%3A//www.dana-farber.org/Privacy-Policy.aspx) for the most accurate reproduction.*

-# Dana-Farber Privacy Statement
+# Privacy Policy - Dana-Farber Cancer Institute

-Dedicated to Discovery.
-Committed to Care.
+## Dana-Farber Website Privacy Statement

-Your privacy is important to us, so we operate the site by the following principles:
+Your privacy is important to us, so we operate our website by the following principles:

 ### Confidentiality

-You may use our site without disclosing personally identifiable information.
+You may use our website without disclosing personally identifiable information.
 We want to be clear that we will not obtain such information about you unless you choose to submit it to us.
 If you supply personally identifiable information (such as name, address or telephone numbers) for various purposes on this site, we only use the information for that purpose (such as to provide the service or information you have requested).

 ### Security